Vehicle finance commission complaints

-The Financial Conduct Authority says some customers may have been charged too much on their vehicle finance before 2021.
+The Financial Conduct Authority say some customers may not have been properly informed about commission payments on their vehicle finance.

 Get support with commission complaintsIf you’ve been sent a legal notice, you might not be familiar with some of the terms which are used in it.
 It’s important that you know what your legal notice is about and the information in it.
 To help you understand your notice and your situation, we’ve put together a glossary with explanations in plain English.